-Capacity development for 2030 Agenda implementation in Canada
+Capacity development for 2030 Agenda implementation

 The 2030 Agenda for Sustainable Development challenges stakeholders to think and work differently.
 Individuals and organizations across society require new capacities to effectively target their activities towards collective impact on sustainable development.
-Based on a review of good practices emerging from around the world, this policy brief offers recommendations on how the Government of Canada can support the capacity development efforts of a range of stakeholders for 2030 Agenda implementation.
+Based on a review of good practices emerging from around the world, this policy brief offers recommendations on how governments can support the capacity development efforts of a range of stakeholders for 2030 Agenda implementation.